jappeace/jappeaceApplication/content/failing-in-haskell.md

 So a good rule of thumb for exceptions is to use them when you expect the program to stop.
 For example when you can't find a critical resources from the database.
+Another consideration is the value of the error.
+If it's important an error is handled correctly, then exceptions should be avoided.
 However, this should only be done within a monad stack that has `IO` as base, because exceptions are part of the `IO` 'contract'[^throw].
 This contract extends to any transformer stack that has `IO` as base.